sagar98/SelectiveRecycleViewInBottomSheetDialog/README.md

   }
 )
 ```
+## Try the sample app (recommended)

+The repository includes a sample app in the `app` module that demonstrates all features: single/multi select, debounced search, select all/clear all, callbacks, and theming.

+- **Run in Android Studio**
+  - Open the project in Android Studio (Hedgehog or newer).
+  - Select the `app` run configuration.
+  - Click Run ▶ to install the sample app on a device/emulator.

+- **Command line**
+  - Build and install directly:
+    - macOS/Linux: `./gradlew :app:installDebug`
+    - Windows: `gradlew :app:installDebug`
+  - Or build the APK and install with ADB:
+    - `./gradlew :app:assembleDebug`
+    - `adb install -r app/build/outputs/apk/debug/app-debug.apk`

+If you only need the library module, it is located at `SelectiveRecycleViewInBottonSheetDialog`.

 ## Theming

 - Uses Material 3 components and inherits colors/typography from the host app.
+- Supports dark theme.
 - Customize visibility of search and drag handle via constructor flags.

 ## ProGuard/R8